amit-timalsina/Goodleaf/README.md

 ## Features
 List of features ready and TODOs for future development
-* Awesome feature 1
+* Desease Detection
-* Awesome feature 2
+* Gives Solutions and Remidies
-* Awesome feature 3
+* Helpfull and active community

 To-do list:
 * Wow improvement to be done 1